Updated: Mar 6

 The push for electric is well underway in California and now Electric Vehicle Charging Stations (EVCS) have been codified for design in California.
 The 2021 California Building Code Intervening Code Cycle has the new requirements which are now part of the 2019 CBC and required for all projects submitted for plan check.

 We are going to give you a breakdown of the requirements here but we are also hosting a webinar specific to EVCSs on October 20th at noon.
-Registration is available at www.CAdisabilityaccess.com/webinar-registration.
+YOU CAN VIEW THE RECORDING OF THIS WEBINAR HERE (www.cadisabilityaccess.com/EVCS-webinar).
 We will be discussing the new codes as well as giving attendees access to our EVCS design checklist.

 The two sections you will need to know for EVCS planning are 11B-228.3.2 which provides scoping for EVCS and 11B-812 which provides the technical requirements.
 If you have the 2019 CBC Advisory Manual from DSA the scoping requirements can be found on pages 135-136 and the technical requirements can be found on pages 318-322.
 If you need the advisory manual you can email ERIKA@LRSarchitecture.com.